roshanreddy118/electrolux-discount-api/README.md

 - Calculate finalPrice including VAT and discounts.
 - Ensure the same discount cannot be applied more than once per product.
 - Demonstrate concurrency safety with a test that simulates multiple simultaneous discount requests via http endpoints.
+- Simple frontend has been implemented along with the Swagger integration [Swagger UI](http://localhost:8082/swagger.html) | Interactive API documentation (when running) |

 ---